ideastouch/ChatUIKit/README.md

 }

 /*
- MyMessage must implement getter for message, sender, timeStr, and dayStr.
+ The class MyMessage must implement getter for message, sender, timeStr, and dayStr.
  ChatUIKit provides a Date extension that export Date to time and day, see below the implementation.
  */